- This projected was complete in March, 2014

 - Project was awarded May 9, 2013 to Quigg Brothers, Inc.

-WSDOT is retrofitting I-5 bridges at M Street and along I-705 to meet current earthquake standards.
+WSDOT retrofitted I-5 bridges at M Street and along I-705 to meet current earthquake standards.

-Crews will install steel jackets on the bridge columns and widen the cross beams to reinforce the bridges.
+Crews installed steel jackets on the bridge columns and widened the cross beams to reinforce the bridges.
 These upgrades improve the integrity and performance of the bridges in the event of an earthquake.